pingcap/docs/system-variables.md

 <CustomContent platform="tidb">

-> **Warning:**
->
-> Currently, PITR recovery handles the indexes created by index acceleration during the log backup with extra processing to achieve compatibility.
-For details, see [Why is the acceleration of adding indexes feature incompatible with PITR?](/faq/backup-and-restore-faq.md#why-is-the-acceleration-of-adding-indexes-feature-incompatible-with-pitr).

 > **Note:**
 >
 > * Index acceleration requires a [`temp-dir`](/tidb-configuration-file.md#temp-dir-new-in-v630) that is writable and has enough free space.
 If the `temp-dir` is unusable, TiDB falls back to non-accelerated index building.
 It is recommended to put the `temp-dir` on a SSD disk.
 >
 > * Before you upgrade TiDB to v6.5.0 or later, it is recommended that you check whether the [`temp-dir`](/tidb-configuration-file.md#temp-dir-new-in-v630) path of TiDB is correctly mounted to an SSD disk.
 Make sure that the operating system user that runs TiDB has the read and write permissions for this directory.
 Otherwise, The DDL operations might experience unpredictable issues.
 This path is a TiDB configuration item, which takes effect after TiDB is restarted.
 Therefore, setting this configuration item before upgrading can avoid another restart.
+>
+> * For TiDB versions earlier than v7.0.0, PITR recovery handles the indexes created by index acceleration during the log backup with extra processing to achieve compatibility.
+For details, see [Why is the acceleration of adding indexes feature incompatible with PITR?](/faq/backup-and-restore-faq.md#why-is-the-acceleration-of-adding-indexes-feature-incompatible-with-pitr).

 </CustomContent>